TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 With the `X-Versions-Retention` header, you can set the life cycle of a previous object version in days.
 If set to 1, the stored object will be automatically deleted after a day.
 If not set, the previous object version will be stored until users delete it.
 This applies only to previous object versions uploaded after the setting has been applied.

 > [Cautions]
-> If the version control policy has been set up, you must not delete the archive container before the original container.
-An error may occur because the previous versions cannot be stored in the archive container when updating or deleting the objects in the original container.
-If an error occurs because the archive container was deleted before the original container, create a new archive container or disable the version control policy of the original container.
+> If the archive container is deleted before the original container, an error occurs when updating or deleting objects in the original container.
+If the archive container has already been deleted, you can solve the issue by creating a new archive container or disabling the original container's version control policy.
 >
 > It is recommended that you avoid using Unicode characters in container names for archive containers.
-If the name of the container to set as an archive container contains Unicode characters, it must be URL-encoded and entered in the request header.
+If the name of the container to set as an archive container contains Unicode characters, it must be URL-encoded before being entered in the request header.
 >

 <br/>

 ##### Set Static Website
-You can use container URLs to host a static website if you set static website index document and error document using the `X-Container-Meta-Web-Index` and `X-Container-Meta-Web-Error` header after allowing containers read access to all users.
+If you allow the container read access to all users and set the static website's index document and error document using the `X-Container-Meta-Web-Index` and `X-Container-Meta-Web-Error` headers, you can host a static website using the container URL.

-The object to be used as an index document or error document for a static website must have a name consisting of one or more alphanumeric characters, or some special character (`-`, `_`, `.`, `/`), and it must be in hypertext format with an `html` extension.
-If the conditions are not met, you may not be able to set it up or your static website may not work.
+The object to be used as an index document or error document for a static website must have a name consisting of one or more alphanumeric characters or some special characters (`-`, `_`, `.`, `/`), and it must be in hypertext format with an `html` file extension.
+If the conditions are not met, you may not be able to configure the setting or the static website may not work.

-The name of a static website's error document is in the form of `{error code}{suffix}`, and you must enter a `suffix` to the header.
-For example, if you requested `X-Container-Meta-Web-Error: error.html`, the name of the error document to be displayed when the 404 error occurs is `404error.html`.
-An error document can be flexibly uploaded and used according to the context of each error.
-If you did not define any error document or there is no error document object that fits the error code, the default error document of the web browser will be displayed.
+The format of a static website's error document name is `{response code}{suffix}`.
+For example, if an error document is set as `error.html`, the name of the error document to be displayed when the 404 error occurs becomes `404error.html`.
+You can upload and use error documents according to each error condition.
+If an error document is not defined or an error object that matches the response code does not exist, the default error document of a web browser will be displayed.
 <br/>

 ##### Unset Container